Make sure your Christmas order makes it onto Santas sleigh! Check our final Christmas order dates here.

-In his final book Brief Answers To The Big Questions, Stephen Hawking predicts that humans will need to find a new planet to live on in next 1,000 years.
+In his final book, Brief Answers To The Big Questions, Stephen Hawking famously predicted that humans will need to find a new planet in next 1,000 years.
 Here we look at more of the book's bold claims and fascinating insights.

-The book demonstrates how important it is to look after our planet and take measures to eliminate immediate threats to life on earth.
-I say 'immediate' because Hawking makes you perceive time in a totally different way.
+This book demonstrates how important it is to look after our earth and take measures to eliminate immediate threats to life.
+I say ‘immediate’ because Hawking makes you perceive time in a totally different way.
 When thinking about scientific advancements, our imaginations tend to stop at maybe 100 or 200 years in the future and anything beyond that seems like science fiction.
 However, if Homo sapiens are to survive beyond the next 1,000 years, we need to think longer-term.
 For example, Hawking states that we could realistically travel beyond our solar system 200-500 years from now, enabling us to find new habitable worlds that may be key to the long-term survival of our species.

 In addition to this, we need to be thinking about short-term threats to civilisation, taking immediate measures to avoid nuclear confrontation and environmental catastrophe.
 In short, we need to stop thinking that both human beings and the planet we live on are indestructible.